 When LEAD TYPE is set to 3 LEADS, only NORMAL DISPLAY can be selected for the ECG DISPLAY.
-When LEAD TYPE is set to 12LEADS, you can select 12-LEAD DISPLAY to enter the 12-lead monitoring display.

 Other Setup

 Select OTHER SETUP >> in the ECG SETUP menu.
 The following menu appears.
 The options available in the menu vary with each algorithm package.